LilyAsFlora/Ririi/README.md

 ## Examples

-*Michu chali madoli lu.* I am the girl of your dreams.
+*Mīchu chali madoli lu.* I am the girl of your dreams.

 *Primi habi ku koharam lie.
 Ide de primpe rīli, "Nula vā eto haku?"* Two fish are in a tank.
 One turns to the other and says, "Do you know how to drive this thing?"